rehive/docs-portal/content/platform/releases/deprecation_timeline.md

 1. Remove the POST `/auth/tokens/verify/` endpoint.
 	- This has been replaced by a `GET` on the `/auth/` endpoint.
 The token is included as a header instead of in the post data.
 2. Remove resource specific export endpoints.
-The primary export endpoints should be used instead.
-Simply pass a `resource` file to indicate what resource the export should operate on:
+The following endpoints should be used instead:
 	- `/exports/`
  	- `/exports/<id>/`
 	- `/admin/exports/`
 	- `/admin/exports/<id>/`

 ---

 {{< link-heading "h4" "07-12-2020" >}}